hannobraun/fornjot/CONTRIBUTING.md

 The purpose of `just build` is to run the same suite of checks and tests that the CI build runs, so you can figure out any issues in advance, without having to submit a pull request, and having to wait for a CI run to finish.

 This is defined in [`justfile`](justfile).
-Please note that `justfile` is maintained in parallel to the CI configuration, and most deviations should be considered bugs in `justfile`.
+Please note that `justfile` is maintained in parallel to the CI configuration.
+Most deviations should be considered bugs in `justfile`.

 ## Reporting Bugs

 To report a bug, please [open an issue](https://github.com/hannobraun/Fornjot/issues/new) in Fornjot's GitHub repository.

 Feel free to first check the [list of open issues][issues], and if you find an existing one for your bug, add your voice there.
 If you're not sure or don't have the time, **don't worry, just open an issue**.
-We'd rather deal with duplicate issues than not hear about a bug at all.
+I'd rather deal with duplicate issues than not hear about a bug at all.

 ### Testing